-Just about all of them! iOS and Android devices, obviously, but also Windows Phone, Blackberry, and other platforms.
+Apple iOS and Android devices are supported.
 See Supported Devices for information on installing and using the Duo Security app on various platforms.

 There are many other methods available if you don't use a smart device (phone/tablet).
-One-time passcodes (OTP) can be sent to any phone capable of receiving SMS text messages, or an authentication phone call can be placed to any landline or cell phone.
-Additionally, Yubikey hardware tokens can be enrolled and used with NetID NetID+.
+One-time passcodes (OTP) can be sent to any phone capable of receiving SMS text messages.
+Additionally, Yubikey or Feitian OTP hardware tokens can be enrolled and used with NetID+.

 Search your device’s app store for "Duo Mobile".
-It is available on Android, iOS, Windows 7, Blackberry, Palm, Windows Mobile, and J2ME/Symbian platforms.
+It is available on Android and Apple iOS platforms.

 Duo Mobile is an app that allows you to generate passcodes that you can use for NetID+.
-It is available on Android, iOS, Windows 7, Blackberry, Palm, Windows Mobile, and J2ME/Symbian platforms.
-On Android, iOS, Windows 7 and Blackberry platforms, the Duo Mobile app can use Duo Push functionality.
+It is available on Android and Apple iOS platforms.
+The Duo Mobile app can use Duo Push functionality.
 When you get to the second step in the NetID+ process, your Duo Mobile app will alert you that somebody is trying to log in with your UA NetID.
 You can approve or reject the login on your device.